rudolphpienaar/pl-dicom_info/README.md

 [![ci](https://github.com/FNNDSC/pl-dicom_info/actions/workflows/ci.yml/badge.svg)](https://github.com/FNNDSC/pl-dicom_info/actions/workflows/ci.yml)

 `pl-dicom_info` is a [_ChRIS_](https://chrisproject.org/)
-_ds_ plugin which takes in ...  as input files and creates ... as output files.
+_ds_ plugin which which accepts as input a filesystem tree containing nested DICOM files, and generates various reports on each nested directory of DICOM images.
+Output reports are saved in a concordant location in the output directory.

 ## Abstract

-`pl-dicom_info` is a ChRIS DS plugin that generates text based reports for upsteam DICOM files.
+This page briefly describes a ChRIS plugin that is built around [pfdicom_tagExtract](https://github.com/FNNDSC/pfdicom_tagExtract) and exposes all of its functionality.
+Please refer to the referenced link for detailed information about the usage flags.

 ## Installation

-`pl-dicom_info` is a _[ChRIS](https://chrisproject.org/) plugin_, meaning it can
-run from either within _ChRIS_ or the command-line.
+`pl-dicom_info` is a _[ChRIS](https://chrisproject.org/) plugin_, meaning it can run from either within _ChRIS_ or the command-line.

 [![Get it from chrisstore.co](https://ipfs.babymri.org/ipfs/QmaQM9dUAYFjLVn3PpNTrpbKVavvSTxNLE5BocRCW1UoXG/light.png)](https://chrisstore.co/plugin/pl-dicom_info)

 ## Local Usage

 To get started with local command-line usage, use [Apptainer](https://apptainer.org/) (a.k.a.
 Singularity) to run `pl-dicom_info` as a container:

 ```shell
 singularity exec docker://fnndsc/pl-dicom_info dicom_info [--args values...] input/ output/